 All financial aid is offered for an academic year (unless otherwise specified), one-half of the offer being available each semester.
 After you have accepted or declined your offers and completed the required entrance counseling and master promissory notes, there is nothing more you need to do to have your aid applied to your account.
 All offers are automatically applied to the payment of tuition, fees, room costs, and meal plans.
 This application is called "disbursement" and happens approximately 10 days before the start of the term.

 After all such deductions have been made, any remaining balance will be refunded to the student.
-See detailed information about the undergraduate official offer letter or watch a demo of how to view and accept your financial aid offers.

 Families may or may not find that the total charges on the student's account are covered by financial aid.
 When the total financial aid exceeds the charges, a refund is due to the student.
 Refunds are typically sent around the first day of classes and are mailed or directly deposited into a personal bank account.
 We strongly suggest students sign up for direct deposit.
 If students prefer to receive refund checks instead of direct deposit, it is extremely important that they maintain correct addresses in SIS to avoid any delays in receiving their checks.